vlio20/utils-decorators/README.md

 ----

 ## Notes:
-**Class methods:** some decorators expect you to provide a function as one of their attributes or arguments, for example in the `@after`.
+**Class methods:** some decorators expect you to provide a function as one of their attributes or arguments, for example in the `@before`.
 Because of the way decorators currently work in JavaScript, there is no way to provide a class method from the same context.
-We will continue withe the `@after` example, the following code won't work:
+We will continue withe the `@before` example, the following code won't work:

 ```typescript
 class Worker {